 You can use employment experience as a way to obtain a QTAC selection rank to improve your chances of getting into a course.
 Your employment experience does not have to relate to the course you want to study.

 Employment experience can be used on its own or combined with the Special Tertiary Admissions Test (STAT).
-Some institutions have age restrictions or other policies that affect whether you can use employment as an alternative pathway to your course.
-Find institutional policies on using employment experience as an alternative pathway.
+Some institutions have age restrictions or other policies that affect whether you can use employment as an admission pathway to your course.
+Find institutional policies on using employment experience as an admission pathway.

-You don't have to include employment experience in your application unless it is an entry requirement for your course.
+It is optional to include employment experience in your application, unless it is an entry requirement for your course.

 Please call us on 1300 467 822 if you have listed employment in your application but now do not want to use it.

 If you are in Year 12, you cannot use employment experience for most institutions.
 There are a small number of exceptions.
 Contact the relevant institution for their policies.

 How employment experience is assessed

 We allocate a selection rank for employment experience based on skill level and length of service.
 To determine skill level, we use the Australian and New Zealand Standard Classification of Occupations (ANZSCO).